The Big 4 Accounting FirmsEverything You Need to Know

 Prior to the Big Eight–during the 19th century–there were thousands of small accounting firms scattered around the world.
 This model had historically worked very well.

-It was a slow process getting to this point, where each of the slightly bigger firms partnered with or acquired many smaller local accounting firms to eventually form the Big Eight.
+It was a slow process getting to this point, where each of the slightly bigger firms partnered with or acquired many smaller local accounting firms, and this eventually lead to the Big Eight.

 But then, as business intensified towards the end of the 20th century, the bigger firms started viewing each other with greedy eyes.